 History and current state of the collection

 The Acquisitions and Collection Development Department oversees the library’s circulating and reference material.
-This department is responsible for ordering, cataloging and weeding of material; however, the library does not have subject specialists on staff, and the Stevens faculty are primarily responsible for ensuring that the collection stays current in regard to the research and teaching of the institute.
+This department is responsible for ordering, cataloging and weeding of material; however, the library does not have subject specialists on staff, and the Stevens faculty are responsible for ensuring that the collection stays current in regard to the research and teaching of the Institute.

 The library’s monograph collection policy gives preference to English-language material in print or electronic formats.
 Material in electronic format is purchased only if it is Web-based, i.e., not in CD-ROM or DVD format, and only if a site license is available.
 A separate e-book and non-serial electronic media collection policy outlines the library’s decision-making criteria for this material.
-Library acquisitions are meant to supplement research and teaching, and not duplicate material that students are responsible for acquiring on their own, such as introductory textbooks.
+Library acquisitions are meant to supplement research and teaching.
 In addition, acquisitions should support the research needs of the departments at large or of collective efforts among the departments, rather than the specific needs of one individual’s research.
-Also, the library collects material that aids the administration of the institute in its role as a supporter of student life and promoter of academic excellence.
+Also, the library collects material that aids the institute in its role as a supporter of student life and promoter of academic excellence.

-Examples of material that meet collection requirements include supplementary course material, books authored by leaders and innovators in the fields of technology, science, and management, and monograph series pertinent to the institute’s research interests.
-Print volumes of journals and conference proceedings are given lower priority: the library licenses a number of databases that index these items, and the interlibrary loan/document delivery services department can obtain copies of articles and papers that are not available online in the library databases.
+Examples of material that meet collection requirements include supplementary course material, books authored by leaders and innovators in the fields of technology, science and management, and monograph series pertinent to the Institute’s research interests.
+Print volumes of journals and conference proceedings are given lower priority: the library licenses a number of databases that index these items, and the Interlibrary Loan/Document Delivery Services Department can quickly obtain copies of articles and papers that are not available online in the library databases.
 Lowest priority is given to general interest material, such as popular fiction, current event, and self-help titles.
-Students, faculty, and staff at the institute are entitled to borrowing privileges at the Hoboken Public Library, which collects material of this kind.
+Students, faculty, and staff at the Institute are entitled to borrowing privileges at the Hoboken Public Library, which provides material of this kind.
 The library will not acquire self-published titles, vanity press editions or works of a scholarly nature that have not been peer-reviewed or professionally edited.

-Traditional reference material, including handbooks and encyclopedias, is purchased in electronic format whenever possible, given the fact that print reference is non-circulating and the school serves a growing community of WebCampus and distance learning students.
+Print reference resources, including handbooks and encyclopedias, are purchased in electronic format whenever possible, given the fact that print reference is non-circulating and the school serves a large community of WebCampus and distance learning students.

 With few exceptions, only single copies of print items are purchased.
 If circulation statistics indicate the need for extra copies of an item, the library will purchase these.